 At St. Kate’s, social justice, ethics, and service aren’t simply an add-on to your learning experience — they are at the core of everything we do.
-The MSW curriculum is infused with our commitment to social justice, preparing practice-ready social workers who respond to the changing needs of our time.
+Our social work master's degree curriculum is infused with our commitment to social justice, preparing practice-ready social workers who respond to the changing needs of our time.

 In this clinical program, students and faculty collaborate in an environment grounded in social justice, with a critical perspective on social work knowledge, values, and skills.

-Advanced Standing students — those with a bachelor’s degree in social work — will complete a 38-credit plan of study in a 1-year or 2-year format.
+Advanced Standing students — those with a bachelor’s degree in social work — will complete a 38-credit plan of study in a 1-year, 2-year or 3-year format.

-Regular Standing students — for all other majors — complete a 56-credit plan of study in a 2-year or 3-year format.
+Regular Standing students — for all other majors — complete a 56-credit plan of study in a 2-year, 3-year or 4-year format.

-A dual-degree option with the Master of Arts in Holistic Health Studies (MAHS) is also available.
+A dual-degree option with our Master of Arts in Holistic Health Studies is also available.